Blind horses of Flurry's Hope bring solace to combat veterans

 Veterans can also bond over their common experiences and enjoy a short hand when discussing military terminology and unspeakably tough times, Kennedy stressed.
 “You can’t talk to someone about this stuff unless they’ve served, too.’’

-Returning home from war has a kind of surreality, the vets explained.
+Returning home from war has a kind of surreality, the veterans said.
 And combat veterans who are wary of being killed, minute by minute, often come home “amped up” and still on guard long after immediate threats of war are gone.

 “I was that way,’’ said Kennedy, a former platoon sergeant and member of the 82nd Airborne.
 “I had a hard time with it, and we didn’t know what PTSD was back then.
 Nobody had ever heard of it.’’

 Eeyore, a miniature burro, sneaks up behind the playful Kennedy and nudges him forward, hinting at a hug.
-Kennedy offers a loving pet and the burro stays close.
+Kennedy offers a loving pat, and the burro stays close.

-Kennedy, who grew up around his father’s horses in Palestine, Illinois, said he’s grateful he found the ranch six years ago through a move to help his granddaughter.
+Kennedy, who grew up around his father’s horses in Palestine, Ill., said he’s grateful he found the ranch six years ago through a move to help his granddaughter.

 In the habit of carrying carrots in his hip pocket to offer to the herd as treats, Kennedy accidentally stowed a double-edged hunting knife in his carrot pocket one afternoon a few years back.
 One of the horses, reaching for carrots, grabbed the knife handle instead.
 When Kennedy realized the horse’s mistake, he turned quickly toward the horse, frightened the beast, and it jerked the blade across Kennedy’s throat, missing his carotid artery.